bhoptee/trueman-chiro/src/pages/therapies.md

           connective tissue that surrounds each muscle, linking groups of muscles allowing the transfer of force between body parts to generate movement and power.
-Restrictions in fascia can impact mobility, flexability, muscular function and result in pain.
+Restrictions in fascia can impact mobility, flexibility, muscular function and result in pain.
         image: /images/ergo_back_grande.jpg
       - type: feature_item
         title: Activator & Impulse Adjusting Instrument